-Disney and Lucasfilm will fill in the 30-year gap between Star Wars: Return of the Jedi and The Force Awakens with The Mandalorian, a television series made specifically for Disney+ that follows a lone gunfighter continuing the legacy of Jango and Boba Fett (at least in a vague capacity).
-The story is set several years after Return of the Jedi, and the entire first season will be a flagship series for the Disney+ launch in November — which means it’s coming very, very soon.
+Disney and Lucasfilm filled in the 30-year gap between Star Wars: Return of the Jedi and The Force Awakens with The Mandalorian, a television series made specifically for Disney+ that follows a lone gunfighter continuing the legacy of Jango and Boba Fett (at least in a vague capacity).
+The story is set several years after Return of the Jedi, and the entire first season will be a flagship series for the Disney+ launch in November 2019.

-Here’s everything we do know about The Mandalorian so far:
+Here’s everything we do know about The Mandalorian Season 1.

 Is there a trailer for The Mandalorian?

-Lucasfilm released some Mandalorian footage during Star Wars Celebration in mid-April, but a minute-long trailer (above) was released to the public on Friday, August 24 in the midst of Disney’s D23 convention.
-An even more extensive second trailer (embedded at the top of this article) was released October 28, 2019.
+Lucasfilm released some Mandalorian footage during Star Wars Celebration in mid-April, but a minute-long trailer (above) was released to the public on Friday, August 24, 2019, in the midst of Disney’s D23 convention.
+An even more extensive second trailer was released on October 28, 2019.

 The first teaser was rather cryptic and took place on a desert planet resembling Tatooine.
 There are stormtrooper helmets staked into the ground, Carl Weathers paying the Mandalorian for some work, and plenty of action.
 “Bounty hunting is a complicated profession,” Werner Herzog’s crime boss says.
 The tone is decidedly more violent and mature than typical Star Wars shows/movies.